yahya-mohammed07/Kraken/README.md

 ## contents

-* A matrix_<> class `(check docs/about_matrix.md)`
+* A matrix_<> class.
+For more info check: [about_matrix](https://github.com/yahya-mohammed07/Kraken/blob/master/docs/about_matrix.md)

 * namespace `kraken` which has:-

-  * namespace `constants` : contains mathematical and physical constants presented as symbols, just like in julia
+  * namespace `constants`: contains mathematical and physical constants presented as symbols, just like in julia.
-  * namespace `cal`       : contains functions that do some calculations
+  * namespace `cal`: contains functions that do some calculations.
-  * namespace `op`        : contains variadic function objects
+  * namespace `op`: contains variadic function objects.
-  * and a bonus namespace! `num_methods` : contains implementation of some numerical methods
+  * and a bonus namespace! `num_methods` : contains implementation of some numerical methods.

 ## Installation